 If you were in a friend's car or an employer's car and injured by the negligence of another vehicle, the UM/UIM carrier for the car you are in is the first level of insurance for this coverage.
 Your personal vehicle coverage kicks in and covers you in the event you have injuries greater in value than the first level of UM/UIM coverage.

 Then there is the complex issue of stacking insurance coverage.
 You can protect yourself and your family with even greater coverage by stacking each vehicle on the policy and its UM/UIM coverage on each vehicle.
 Thus 3 cars with UM/UIM coverage of$300,000 with stacking gives a named insured an effective UM/UIM coverage of $900,000 in case of a debilitating, permanent injury.
 (3 cars x $300,000 = $900,000) Policies are deemed stacked unless you waive stacking in writing.
 Therefore, gathering your policies and having them reviewed from time to time makes sense.
 However, it is of vital importance to discuss your purchased coverages after an injury and to find out who insured the vehicle you were in at the time of injury to make sure your rights are protected.
-It is important to see an experienced injury attorney to discuss your rights and to make sure you notify the appropriate carriers in a timely fashion.
+It is important to see an experienced auto accident attorney to discuss your rights and to make sure you notify the appropriate carriers in a timely fashion.

 Frank P. Murphy, Esquire